sourc3array/808TK/README.md

 ### Continuous Controller IDs

-*Support for MIDI continuous controllers (CCs) will be included in the *Vancouver* drum kit preset.*
+Support for MIDI continuous controllers (CCs) **coming soon** with the *Vancouver* kit preset.*

-The Tight/Loose switch for the Mid Hat is assigned to the MIDI default for *Foot Pedals*.
+The *Tight/Loose* switch for the Mid Hat is assigned to the MIDI default for *Foot Pedals*.

-The default CC assignments for all Volume controls correspond to *Undefined* channels in the MIDI specification to minimize potential comflicts in typical MIDI setups.
+The default CC assignments for all Volume controls correspond to *Undefined* channels in the MIDI specification to minimize potential comflicts in typical MIDI setups:

   - 04 - (T) Tight